 Aetna Premium Examples

 That same plan with another carrier can cost the above beneficiaries over $300 a month.
-That way you can compare rates with all the carriers to make sure you find the best price.
+That way, you can compare rates with all the companies to make sure you find the best price.

 Aetna Rate Increases

 Just like all other Medigap insurance companies, Aetna has annual rate increases on active policies.
 Rate increases happen differently in each state for each plan with each company.

 So, let’s say you’re in Mississippi, and your sister is in Michigan; even if you have the same plan, the cost is most likely very different.
 The rate increases will be different too.

 The best way to guarantee a quality policy with a low rate is to work with an insurance broker willing to check your prices annually.
 Our team of experts works together to help you stay in the best coverage.